Under 50KB

 Reduce any image below 50KB entirely in your browser.
-Portals that enforce a 50KB limit reject files at exactly 50KB, so this tool targets 48KB by default to give your submission a safe margin.
+Targets 48KB by default to give a safe margin under strict 50KB limits.

 KB